the-james-burton/camel-spring-simple-messaging/README.md

 Header | Value
 --- | ---
 `SpringSimpleMessagingConstants.DESTINATION_SUFFIX` | An optional suffix to add to the destination.
 Useful to control message routing dynamically.
-`SpringSimpleMessagingConstants.USER` | If present, the component will call the `convertAndSendToUser` message on the `SimpMessagingTemplate`.
+`SpringSimpleMessagingConstants.USER` | If present, the component will call the `convertAndSendToUser` message on the `SimpMessagingTemplate` with the `user` parameter set to the value of this header.
+If not present then the `convertAndSend` method will be used instead, which does not require a `user` parameter.

 ### How to build